luissimas/zettelkasten/Notes/Sequential circuits.md

 # Sequential circuits
-Sequential circuits (also called *finite state machines*) are a class of digital circuits in which the output values depends not only on the input values but also on the past * state* of the circuit.
+Sequential circuits are a class of digital circuits in which the output values depends not only on the input values but also on the past * state* of the circuit.
 This circuits utilize storage elements that store the values of logic signals.
 ![[Attachments/LD/sequentialcircuit.png]]

+There are two approaches when designing sequential circuits:
-## Moore type
+- Moore type
 Circuits whose outputs depend only on the state of the circuit are called of *Moore type*
-## Mealy type
+- Mealy type
 Circuits whose outputs depend on both the state and the primary inputs are called *Mealy type*

+These circuits *can* be represented in a more abstract way by [[Finite state machines|finite state machines]].

 ---